Publisher: T&E Software (1996)

 appreciate the ones that run both over and under

 these tables.
 The pinball actually looks more like a puck, but behaves just like a normal pinball would.
 The game's difficulty is just right and the variety of tables gives the game tremendous replay value.
-Complimenting the sensational visuals is an excellent futuristic techno soundtrack.
+Complementing the sensational visuals is an excellent futuristic techno soundtrack.
 As icing on the cake, the cartridge saves all your high scores.
 Galactic Pinball is an amazing title for the Virtual Boy. © Copyright 2003 The Video Game Critic.

 Publisher: T&E Soft (1995)